drupal/core-composer-scaffold/README.md

 Each project allowed to scaffold by the top-level project will be used in turn, with projects declared later in the `allowed-packages` list taking precedence over the projects named before.
-The top-level composer.json itself is always implicitly allowed to scaffold files, and its scaffold files have highest priority.
+Drupal core is implicitly allowed and will be placed at the top of the list.
+The top-level composer.json itself is also implicitly allowed to scaffold files, and its scaffold files have highest priority.

 ### Defining Project Locations